haxybaxy/nlp_homework_1/README.md

 1. Bigram-based (less coherent but faster)
 2. Trigram-based (balance of coherence and variety)
 3. Quadgram-based (more coherent but may repeat longer phrases)

+## Human Evaluation

+### Evaluator 1
+- Bigram: "While individual word choices feel Shakespearean, the text lacks coherent structure."
+- Trigram: "Shows improvement in phrase construction."
+- Quadgram: "Much stronger than the other models, especially in the descriptions."

+### Evaluator 2
+- Bigram: "Random word combinations with occasional Shakespearean vocabulary."
+- Trigram: "Better flow, recognizable dialogue patterns."
+- Quadgram: "Impressive mix of familiar quotes and generated text that maintains the style."

+### Evaluator 3
+- Bigram: "Shows basic vocabulary but fails at grammar."
+- Trigram: "More coherent dialogue structure."
+- Quadgram: "Best results by far, maintains both grammar and thematic consistency."